yippy, protest season. Popcorn time.

 My all time favourite was the Mapuche kid that got wrestled on to a bus by like 6 carbinarios to be detained, and the police forgot to lock the other door on the bus.
 The kids just pushed the door open and bolted dancing away from all the carbinarios.
 The whole crowd was cheering.
 Not in support, but because it was simply hilarious.

 I don't get this new myth being pushed around the media (especially the international media) that protest are something new in Chile.
 Where the hell have these people been for like the last 40-50 years?
 Someone is always protesting something in Chile.
 Very long and old tradition.
 Just because they started covering it last year, does not make it new.
 On the national news, a protest might get a 4 second coverage unless it is really big or something is stopped.

 The only thing that has really changed is the anarchist following up any protest with lots of looting and destruction.
 Doubt they even care or know what any particular protest is about.

-Spencer Global Chile: Legal and Investment assistance in Chile.
+Spencer Global Chile: Legal and Investment services in Chile.

 For more information visit: http://www.spencerglobal.com

 From USA and outside Chile dial 1-917-727-5985 (U.S.), in Chile dial 65 2 42 1024 or by cell 747 97974.